-(Pursuant to the help America Vote Act of 2002) If you are a first time registrant submitting this form by mail, and wish to avoid additional identification requirements upon voting for the first time, you must provide the following information to the election officials: 1) a COPY of a current and valid photo identification: or 2) a COPY of a current utility bill, bank statement, government check, pay-check or other government document that shows your name and address.
+(Pursuant to the Help America Vote Act of 2002) If you are a first time registrant submitting this form by mail, and wish to avoid additional identification requirements upon voting for the first time, you must provide the following information to the election officials: 1) a COPY of a current and valid photo identification: or 2) a COPY of a current utility bill, bank statement, government check, pay-check or other government document that shows your name and address.
 If you vote in person or by mail, and you did not provide the above information at the time of registration, you must present the information to election officials before casting your ballot in person or submit the information when returning your ballot by mail.
-If you do not provide proof of identification, you may cast a provisional ballot.
+If you do not provide proof of identification you may cast a provisional ballot identification, you may cast a provisional ballot.